acolote1998/humble-gladiators-2/backend/docs/TO DOs.md

 - [X] Hero Creation backend
     - [ ] Make a hero creating button for the frontend
+    - [X] Add validation in backend to never allow more than one hero created by campaign
+    - [X] Log Hero data in frontend
     - [ ] Make a hero fetcher for displaying the hero in the frontend
 - [ ] Card System
     - [ ] Daily Card Pack